IBM Personal Computer: Display

 While most home computers had built-in video output hardware, IBM took the unusual approach of offering two different graphics options, the MDA and CGA cards.
 The former provided high-resolution monochrome text, but could not display anything except text, while the latter provided medium- and low-resolution color graphics and text.

 CGA used the same scan rate as NTSC television, allowing it to provide a composite video output which could be used with any compatible television or composite monitor, as well as a direct-drive TTL output suitable for use with any RGBI monitor using an NTSC scan rate.
 IBM also sold the 5153 color monitor for this purpose, but it was not available at release and was not released until March 1983.

-MDA scanned at a higher frequency and required a proprietary monitor, the IBM 5151.
+MDA scanned at a higher line rate and required a proprietary monitor, the IBM 5151.
 The card also included a built-in printer port.

 Both cards could also be installed simultaneously for mixed graphics and text applications.
 For instance, AutoCAD, Lotus 1-2-3 and other software allowed use of a CGA Monitor for graphics and a separate monochrome monitor for text menus.
 Third parties went on to provide an enormous variety of aftermarket graphics adapters, such as the Hercules Graphics Card.

 The software and hardware of the PC, at release, was designed around a single 8-bit adaptation of the ASCII character set, now known as code page 437.